 The federal government should provide technical assistance to local communities for land use planning for airport development.
-A program supporting federal advance acquisition of property schedules to be incorporated into airport development under airport plans must comprehensive be program must support initiated.
-This acquisition of property outside airport property boundaries to minimize aircraft noise impact in existence as of the date of implementation.
+A federal program supporting advance acquisition of property schedules to be incorporated into airport development under comprehensive airport plans must be initiated.
+This program must support acquisition of property outside airport property boundaries to minimize aircraft noise impact in existence as of the date of implementation.
 (See also CED Section 3.07, Land Use)